johnjones4/the-initial-commit/_posts/2016-11-29-julian-gruber.md

 Ok, I do feel like I should mention at least one bad aspect, but sorry, I can’t think of one!
 If you see something that can be improved, work on it :) I think that’s what we all agree and work on, so it’s a pretty good place to be in if you ask me.

 ### What keeps you involved in those projects?
-Do you have long term plans for maintaining your involvement?
+Do you have long-term plans for maintaining your involvement?

 I work on level because I use it in so many other projects.
 I work on dat because I believe in it, want to work on it, and it pays my bills.
-I don’t really plan out my long term involvement though, if the projects stay relevant I will continue working on them, and if not, why bother?
+I don’t really plan out my long-term involvement though, if the projects stay relevant I will continue working on them, and if not, why bother?
 I mean, of course, if others use a project that needs to be maintained whereas the maintainers lost interest in it already, that’s a bad situation.
 But, on one side, maintainers come and go as demand rises and falls, and also I’m so heavily invested in especially those two projects that I can’t see me not working on them for a long time.

 ### What is the most important thing someone submitting an issue or patch should know?